 On a time-of-use rate, you can lower your bill by shifting when you use energy to partial-peak and off-peak hours.
 Rates during partial-peak and off-peak hours of the day are lower than rates during on-peak hours.
 This puts you in the driver's seat so you can have more control over your bills.
 PG&E can help you identify ways to shift energy use away from peak hours and conserve energy in your business with rebates for making energy efficiency upgrades.

 What are the rate plan changes?

-Beginning in March 2021, agriculture customers will be transitioning to rate plans that have a June through September summer season with on-peak hours from 5-8 p.m.
+Beginning in March 2021, most agriculture customers transitioned to rate plans that have a June through September summer season with on-peak hours from 5-8 p.m.
 365 days a year.
 These plans will bill customers based on measured demand rather than self-reported connected load.
-Qualifying agriculture customers will transition in March 2022 rather than March 2021.
-Agriculture customers can also choose to enroll early in these new rate plans.
+Qualifying agriculture customers will transition in March 2022 rather than March 2021, but can choose to enroll early in these new rate plans.

-Where can I compare rate plans and can I switch to a different rate plan?
+What are my rate plan options and can I switch to a different rate plan?

-You can change to any other time-of-use rate plan up to once a year.
-Commercial and Agriculture customers can choose to enroll in one of the time-of-use rate plans early.
+You can change to another time-of-use rate plan up to once a year.
+Find more information about the different rate plan options at PG&E's Tariffs webpage.
+PG&E also has two business storage rate options (B1-ST and Option S).
 To compare available rate options and select a different rate plan, log in to your PG&E online account.

 Who do I contact if I have a question about my bill?